petermcd1010/rhino_arduino_mm6/README.md

 Once connected, start by running a motor test followed by a calibration.
 It's a good idea to stay within an arm's reach of the reset button while learning the software and how the robot moves.

+## 3D Models

+See [Rhino 3D Models](https://github.com/petermcd1010/rhino_3d_models) for 3D-prints that mount the Arduino MegaMotor6's to the side of your Rhino Robots.

 Have fun!